words that evoke imagination

 Alex Sterling: Alex grew up in the suburbs of Boston, Massachusetts, and got his B.A. in philosophy and religious studies at Macalester College in St. Paul, Minnesota.
 Alex has an M.A. in philosophy from Purdue University and an M.A. in English from Cal State East Bay.
 The first M.A. was the only time Alex ever dropped out of school, leaving a Midwest PhD program to move to California, grow his hair (now falling out), become an indie rock songwriter, and join the ranks of rock musicians with bad jobs.
 (Alex led a rock band called Desoto Reds for many years.)
 At age 30 Alex began his teaching career with three years at Portola Middle School in El Cerrito and two at Hayward High School, where he taught in the Puente Program, before starting to teach college English.
 Alex has taught English composition at Cal State East Bay, Laney College in Oakland, and at LMC, where he happily became a full time member of the English/ESL department in 2006.
 He currently teaches English 90, English 221, and Philosophy 2.
 Alex has an adorable family – wife Julianne, and two boys, Jasper and Adlai.
 He likes to read novels, progressive journalism, and political philosophy.

-Sara Toruño-Conley: Sara received her B.A. in Literature and Writing from Cal State San Marcos and her M.F.A. in Creative Writing from the University of California, Riverside.
-Before receiving her position at Los Medanos College, she taught at San Jose City College and Modesto Junior College as an adjunct English Instructor.
-She grew up in Southern California in the high desert outside of Los Angeles and now resides in San Francisco with her husband and little Chihuahua, Ziva.
-Her poetry has appeared in The Melancholy Dane, Modoc Independent News, The CommonLine Project, Eclectica Magazine, Temenos, Ginosko, and Monday Night.
+Sara Toruño-Conley: Sara received her B.A. in literature and writing from Cal State San Marcos and her M.F.A. in creative writing from the University of California, Riverside.
+She has been teaching at Los Medanos College for seven years, and is originally from Southern California (the high desert) outside of Los Angeles.
+She now resides in San Francisco with her husband and little Chihuahua, Ziva.
+Her poetry has appeared in Contraposition, The Café Review, Found: Fiction and Poetry Anthology (by Wordrunner eChapbooks), Modoc Independent News, The CommonLine Project, Eclectica Magazine, Temenos, Ginosko, and Monday Night.
 She is also the poetry review editor for Boxcar Poetry Review.